Amartus/LsoBlendingTool/README.md

             Model which will be hosting product specific extensions (e.g.
             MEFProductConfiguration)

+        --no-resolve-external
+            Do not resolve external references.
+By default external references are resolved.

+            This option may occur a maximum of 1 times

         -o <Output file name>, --output <Output file name>
             Output file name.
 Throws exception if file exists.
 If it is not provided output file is 'output-spec'.modified